-What color is taupe and what is the psychology, personality and meaning of the color taupe?
+What color is taupe and what is the psychology and meaning of the color taupe?
+Plus what does it say about your motivations and personality if you choose taupe in interior design and in other areas of your life?

 Where does the word Taupe come from?